Exercising at a health club or fitness center calls for considering those around you. Here’s how:

 Do limit your time on the treadmill or other cardio machines.

-Keep it to 20-30 minutes if others are waiting for a turn.
+Keep it to 20-30 minutes if others are waiting for a turn, and use sign up sheets when provided.

 Staring makes people very uncomfortable and most people want to work out unnoticed.
 If another person becomes aware of your “look” then you are looking too hard.